 This reprinting came with a note that the poem should be accompanied by the melody for an English drinking song by John Stafford Smith called “To Anacreon in Heaven.”
 The boozy anthem was quite popular in the U.S. by then, and had even been used previously by defenders of John Adams for a song called “Adams and Liberty.”

 Within days, The Baltimore Patriot reprinted Key’s poem, calling it a “beautiful and animating effusion” destined “long to outlive the impulse which produced it.”
 Renamed “The Star-Spangled Banner” by November, this song spread across papers nationwide.

-How The Song Became Our National Anthem
+How The Song Became The National Anthem Of The United States

-While it took more than 100 years for “The Star-Spangled Banner” to become our national anthem, the song was well received soon after its publication.
+While it took more than 100 years for “The Star-Spangled Banner” to become our national anthem, the song was well-received soon after its publication.
 Played during various events, including Independence Day celebrations and political campaigns, people were rather enamored with the tune.